-You may be eligible for special consideration if circumstances beyond your control prevent you from undertaking or completing an assessment task at the scheduled time.
-In T2/S2 2020, for applications submitted via the online Special Consideration system, you will be required to provide documentary evidence to support your application, as outlined on the Special Consideration page (i.e. medical certificate, IT Help ticket etc.).
+Applications for Special Consideration should be submitted via the online system, you may be required to provide documentary evidence to support your application, as outlined on the Special Consideration page (i.e. medical certificate, IT Help ticket etc.).
 Unit teams will be as accommodating as they can; their goal is to enable all students to meet assessment requirements in units.
 Don’t forget late submissions can affect follow-on tasks, delay feedback and increase time pressure later.

-To continue to ensure students are not disadvantaged by the ongoing impact of COVID-19 pandemic, the University has approved the implementation and continued use of the temporary COVID grading schema for units undertaken in T2, S2, T3 and associated teaching periods (Intensive, Start Anytime).
-One minor amendment to the schema previously used in T1/S1 includes the use of an N/0 (grade/mark) reserved for use in certain instances where a proven academic integrity breach has occurred.
-Unlike other fail grades, the N/0 will apply to the student WAM.
+To continue to ensure students are not disadvantaged by the ongoing impact of COVID-19 pandemic, the University has approved the implementation and continued use of the temporary COVID grading schema for units undertaken in T3 and associated teaching periods (Intensive, Start Anytime).
 For more information please visit the Results frequently asked questions.

 Deakin offers a range of services, including interest-free loans for study-related expenses, financial counselling, and emergency cards for food and transport costs.